The Mission Statement of the School:

 Alongside their lessons in school, the children attend Mass with their families each week and pray at home as a family.
 The children are encouraged to read Bible stories together and discuss their Religious Education lessons.
 The children are given various tasks to complete at home linked to their First Holy Communion.

-In Year 6, the children prepare to receive the Sacrament of Confirmation.
-This will take place on Sunday 9th June 2019 The children prepare for the Sacrament at home, in class and in the parish.
-Children are invited to participate in a Mass of enrolment to make a commitment before God that they and their families will take on the responsibilities placed before them.
+In Year 6, the children prepared to receive the Sacrament of Confirmation.
+This took place on Sunday 9th June 2019, they prepared for the Sacrament at home, in class and in the parish.
+Children were invited to participate in a Mass of enrolment to make a commitment before God that they and their families take on the responsibilities placed before them.

 During Religious Education lessons in school, the children study the Holy Spirit in detail.
 They look at the fruits and gifts of the Holy Spirit and think about how these will work in their future lives.
 The children study the events of Pentecost and think about how they will be like the disciples when the Holy Spirit comes down upon them.
 As Confirmation is a Sacrament of initiation, the children explore how Baptism and Confirmation are linked, focusing in particular at the signs and symbols used in both.